Hong Kong family offices · Cross-border positioning

 What this work does not include.

 These belong with Hong Kong counsel who specialise in family-office structuring and US entry, and with US counsel on the American side.
-The firm works inside the parameters they set.
-When a marketing decision carries legal, tax, fiduciary, or geopolitical implications, the firm flags it and defers before execution.
+GMA works inside the parameters they set.
+When a marketing decision carries legal, tax, fiduciary, or geopolitical implications, GMA flags it and defers before execution.

 Frequently asked.

 Family-office-backed industrials, biotech holdings, technical B2B portfolio companies, and financial-services-adjacent portfolio companies.
 The pattern is consistent across these sectors: US category anchor is missing, US peer set is absent, the holding brand bleeds into the operating brand, and the Hong Kong origin fills the empty frame by default.
-Fit is confirmed in discovery, not in published sector lists.
+Fit is checked against the concrete US move, not published sector lists.

 Yes.
 Hong Kong single family offices, multi-family offices, and the multi-generational capital structures common in the territory are all served through the same engagement shapes.
 The holding-brand-versus-operating-brand problem is consistent across SFO and MFO structures.
-The work is the US-facing surfaces, not the structure itself.
+The work is the US website, deck, and sales materials, not the structure itself.

-With an inquiry through the contact form and a short discovery conversation.
-The firm runs three engagements: Market Entry Sprint (6 to 10 weeks), Cross-Border Build (3 to 6 months), or Group Partnership (monthly retainer, 12-month minimum).
-Fit and pricing are confirmed in discovery, not published.
-Family-office engagements most often begin as a Build or Partnership because the holding brand and several portfolio surfaces are usually in scope at once.
+With an inquiry through the contact form and an inquiry screening.
+GMA runs three engagements: Market-Entry Marketing Sprint (6 to 10 weeks), Cross-Border Marketing Build (3 to 6 months), or Global Marketing Partnership (monthly retainer, 12-month minimum).
+GMA confirms fit and pricing after the inquiry screening.
+Public prices are not listed.
+Family-office engagements most often begin as a Build or Partnership because the holding brand and several portfolio websites, decks, and sales materials are usually in scope at once.

 Further on Hong Kong and the US corridor.